Ramotion/preview-transition/README.md

 Preview-transition is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

-Just add the Source folder to your project.

-or use [CocoaPods](https://cocoapods.org) with Podfile:
+Just add the Source folder to your project or use [CocoaPods](https://cocoapods.org) like this:
 ``` ruby
 pod 'PreviewTransition'
 ```